microsoft/FluidFramework/docs/content/docs/concepts/signals.md

 });
 ```

-This approach is costly since the amount of signals sent back on request grows linearly with the amount of connected users.
-So if there are three signals requested as opposed to one, there are 3 times as many total signals being submitted on every connect.
-To avoid this costly scenario we can group the signal types into one single signal that captures all the required information:
+Each of the N connected clients would then respond with 3 signals as well (3N signals total).
+To bring this down to N signals total, we can group these requests into a single request that captures all the required information:

 ```typescript
 container.on("connected", () => {